wayofthepie/blog-src/posts/2018-02-18-Containerizing-The-JVM.markdown

 Cloud foundry runs applications inside [garden containers](https://www.cloudfoundry.org/blog/cloud-foundry-containers-difference-warden-docker-garden/).
-These containers have memory limits set on application creation, they use cgroups just as docker does and if the sum of the memory allocated to each process within the container exceeds the limit, the kernel oom-killer will kick in and kill the while container.
-This has been the main issue we've seen with JVM applications, Non-Heap Memory.
-Tracking and tuning the heap is trivial in comparison to tracking and tuning non-heap memory usage in the JVM - by non-heap I dont just mean Metaspace, but also, direct buffers, code cache, stack sizes, and so on.
+These containers have memory limits set on application creation, they use cgroups just as docker does and if the sum of the memory allocated to each process within the container exceeds the limit, the oom-killer will kick in and kill the while container.
+The main issue we've seen with JVM applications is Non-Heap Memory.
+Tracking and tuning the heap is trivial in comparison to tracking and tuning non-heap memory usage in the JVM - by non-heap I dont just mean Metaspace, but also direct buffers, code cache, stack sizes, and so on.

 I've been wanting to do a series of posts on the topic of JVM's in containers for a while, I finally put the time aside to start!

 I'm going to keep this post short and just give an overview of the heap and non-heap memory regions of the JVM, with some small introduction to both.
+This post assumes some basic knowledge of Java, the JVM and docker.
+It also assumes you have docker and openjdk 8 installed.

 # Containerizing a java app
 To start I'm going to keep things super simple.
 Let's build a program